mrudowski/nxExp/apps/zen-gardens/README.md

 a tiny isometric block gardens builder (test)

 ## Main assumptions:
-- only html, css and images (no canvas)
+- only html, svg, css and images (no canvas)
 - all new
 - with some nice licensed tile sets

 ### Phase 0
-- ✅ Superb Scene component with svg hotspot
+- ✅ Superb `PaletteTile` component with svg hotspot
+- ✅ placed on `Palette`
+- ✅ which is a part of bigger (multi level) `Scene`

 ### Phase I